YieldRay/dler/README.md

 [![](https://badgen.net/packagephobia/install/dler)](https://packagephobia.com/result?p=dler)
 [![](https://img.shields.io/npm/v/dler)](https://www.npmjs.com/package/dler)
-A simple download function with no dependency, based on built-in fetch.
+Smart and easy-to-use `fetch`-based downloader for Node.js compatible runtimes.

 > [!IMPORTANT]
-> `dler` is ESM only, and as it use the built-in `fetch`, it requires `nodejs>=17.5.0`
+> `dler` is ESM only, and since it uses the built-in `fetch`, it requires `nodejs>=17.5.0`.

+## Features

+-   Automatically detect the download file name.
+-   Supports resuming downloads.
+-   Bing your own `fetch`.

+## Limitations

+-   Does not support multi-threaded or segmented downloads; only sequential downloads are supported.
+-   Proxy support depends on the runtime's implementation of the `fetch` function.
+For example, Deno supports [automatic proxy](https://docs.deno.com/runtime/manual/basics/modules/proxies), while Node.js and Bun do not.
+    However, this can be addressed by customizing the `fetch` function.

 ## Installation